-Table 3 shows the mean values of the outcomes in equation 2, disaggregated by Section 5 coverage, period, and annexation.
+able 3 shows the mean values of the outcomes in equation 2, disaggregated by Section 5 coverage, period, and annexation.
 Appendix Table A1 includes covariates.
 First, comparing places that annexed and those that didn’t, whether they are covered by Section 5 or not, places that annexed have a higher percent Black, lower percent White population, and higher percent non-Black minority population by 2020.
 Next, comparing annexing places in the post-Shelby period that were covered by Section 5 versus not, covered places have a lower percent Black population in 2020 (18.6%) compared to uncovered ones (22.9%).
 However, they also have a lower percent White population (53% versus 57.8%) and a larger share of non-Black minority residents by 2020 (28.4% compared to 19.4%).
 These differences are similar in the 2007 to 2013, pre-Shelby period.
 Trends are slightly different in places that did not annex for the Black population only.
 Post-Shelby, annexing places had a higher percent Black population (6.1%) by 2020 compared to those that were not covered (3.4%).
 Similar to places that annexed, covered places have a lower percent White population and higher percent non-Black minority population by 2020.
 And, these differences are again similar in the 2007 to 2013, pre-Shelby period.

 Taken together, conditional on annexation, there is little descriptive evidence to suggest that annexation is associated with minority population dilution for residents already living in the municipality.
 It may instead be the opposite: compared to not annexing at all, annexations could hasten racial diversification of places, such that places wishing to discriminate do so by refusing to annex at all.

-Table 3.
-Average Racial Composition Across Period and Geographic Level for Analytical Sample
+[Please insert Table 3 approximately here]